 Cai, Hua.
 2008 translated by Asti Hustvedt.
 A Society without Fathers or Husbands: The Na of China.
-MIT Press.
+MIT Press. (if you can find a Chinese copy you may read this in Chinese)

 Gibson, Thomas.
 1986.
 Sacrifice and Sharing in the Philippine Highlands.
 London Athlone Press.